jabamaus/jaba/README.md

 To do:

 - Support for node-by-value attribute
-- Investigate Error at jabaruby.jaba:57: 'parse.c' does not exist on disk.
-Use :force to add anyway.
-Wrong line was being reported.
 - Disallow globals from referencing itself
 - Maybe add open_globals_type and open_globals_inst?
 - Allow default values to take options?